 PWA display modes for foldables

-The standalone display mode ensures your PWA uses the full viewport on both the outer and inner displays.
+Progressive Web Apps need to declare display modes that work across both screen states.
+Use standalone display mode to ensure your PWA uses the full viewport on both the outer and inner displays.
 The window-controls-overlay override allows your app to draw into the title bar area on devices that support it, giving you more screen real estate on the inner display.

 How to test foldable layouts today